Kenny McKinley: College career

 South Carolina school career receiving record.
 He began the 2008 campaign ranked tied for fourth in career receptions (153), sixth in career receiving yards (2,139) and tied for sixth in receiving touchdowns (15) in Carolina history.
 Despite being out of the lineup for a three-game stretch due to a right hamstring strain, he set school career records for receptions and receiving yards, while also closing out his career second on the school's all-time touchdown catches list.
 McKinley also placed his name in the SEC record books.
 His 207 receptions placed third in conference annals, becoming just the fifth SEC player to amass more than 200 catches in a career.
 He also became the 12th player in league history to record more than 2,700 receiving yards (2,781).

 Professional career

-McKinley was drafted by the Denver Broncos in the fifth round, 5th pick (141st overall) during the 2009 NFL Draft.
+McKinley was selected by the Denver Broncos in the fifth round, 5th pick (141st overall) during the 2009 NFL draft.
 McKinley played in eight games in 2009 as a kick returner.
 He returned seven kicks for a total of 158 yards.
 He also recorded 3 special teams tackles.

 He was placed on injured reserve with a knee injury on December 28, 2009.